AdamF-Optimizer/TxMM_AI_Sentiment_Analysis/README.md

 - **Multistage Text Preprocessing:** Includes language filtering (at least 95% English using `langdetect`), link removal, case normalization, stopword removal, and lemmatization.
 - **Topic Discovery:** Uses TF-IDF vectorization and K-Means clustering (12 clusters chosen) to group posts by thematic similarity.
 - **Sentiment Analysis:** Applying NLTK’s VADER SentimentIntensityAnalyzer on comments clustered by topic to classify sentiments as positive, neutral, or negative.
 - **Visualization:** Interactive t-SNE visualizations of post clusters using Plotly.
-Note: If they do not load, you can either load the notebook in Google Colab, or re-run the notebook yourself after collecting the data.
+Note: If they do not load, you can either load the notebook in Google Colab or re-run the notebook yourself after collecting the data.
 - **Comprehensive Reporting:** Clusters are labeled with top terms and analyzed for sentiment distributions, revealing nuanced insights across AI-related domains.

 ## Project Structure

 - `Data_Collection_private_app_info_removed.py`: Script for collecting Reddit posts and comments using PRAW with error handling and a broad search.
-- `Preprocessing_and_analysis.ipynb`: Contains preprocessing pipelines, English filtering, Post clustering, Comment sorting based on cluster organization, and sentiment analysis.
+- `Preprocessing_and_analysis.ipynb`: Contains preprocessing pipelines, English filtering, post-clustering, Comment sorting based on cluster organization, and sentiment analysis.
 - `reddit_posts24-10/`: Directory with raw post and comment text files.
 (Not Provided)
 - `reddit_posts24-10subreddit_posts/`: Directory with raw post and comment text files collected from the list of discovered subreddits.
 After collection, `reddit_posts24-10/` and `reddit_posts24-10subreddit_posts/` are merged into `reddit_posts24-10/`.
 (Not Provided)
 - `reddit_posts24-10_combined_english_cleaned_posts/`: Processed cleaned post files ready for clustering.
 (Not Provided)